multiversx/mx-chain-simulator-go/README.md

 ## Contribution

-Contributions to the mx-chain-es-indexer-go module are welcomed.
+Contributions to the mx-chain-simulator-go module are welcomed.
 Whether you're interested in improving its features, extending its capabilities, or addressing issues, your contributions can help the community make the module even more robust.